MEDSYN: Benchmarking Multi-EviDence SYNthesis in Complex Clinical Cases for Multimodal Large Language Models: Ethical Consideration and Applications

 \subsection{Potential Risks}

-Our benchmark is constructed using real clinical cases from the \emph{New England Journal of Medicine Case Challenge} series and the \emph{National Medical Journal of China} journal.
-Releasing a dataset derived from these real clinical cases can introduce re-identification risk, particularly for patients with rare conditions or distinctive combinations of findings.
+Our benchmark is constructed using real clinical cases from the \emph{New England Journal of Medicine Case Record} series and the \emph{National Medical Journal of China} journal.
+Releasing a dataset derived from these real clinical cases may introduce re-identification risk, particularly for patients with rare conditions or distinctive combinations of findings.
 Even after privacy safeguards are applied to minimize this risk, residual risk may remain.